portugueslab/stytra/docs/source/install_guide.rst

 Installation guide
 ==================

-Stytra was developed and tested using Python 3.6 and 3.7 installed as part of the `Anaconda Python <https://www.anaconda.com/download/>`_ distribution.
+Stytra was developed and tested using Python 3.7 installed as part of the `Anaconda Python <https://www.anaconda.com/download/>`_ distribution.
 Other Python versions have not been tested.
 Make sure you have the latest version of Anaconda installed before proceeding with the installation.
 Installation with custom python environments,